johndk/berkeley-ml-capstone/README.md

 ### Predict arrival delay

-These are secondary goals of the capstone project that will be explored if time allows.
+These are secondary goals of the capstone project that will be explored ~~if time allows~~.
 Arrival-delay modeling has substantially larger and more complex data requirements.

 1. **Model 2A:** For a flight arriving at JFK, predict before pushback at the flight origin whether it arrives at least 15 minutes late.
 2. **Model 2B:** For a flight arriving at JFK, predict immediately after pushback at the flight origin whether it arrives at least 15 minutes late, using the actual departure delay.